-JLR has a global sales network across 160 countries and approximately 1,700 franchised dealer sites worldwide.
-We service 20 international markets with JLR owned National Sales Companies (NSCs).
+JLR has a global sales network across 160 countries and approximately 1,600 franchised dealer sites worldwide.
+We service 21 international markets with JLR owned National Sales Companies (NSCs).
 Other markets are serviced through export and import partners.

 JLR's traditional manufacturing base is in the UK.
-As at 31 March 2016 a new JLR wholly-owned factory in Brazil was in the final stages of pre-production.
-Chery Jaguar Land Rover, the Company's joint venture in China with Chery Automobile Company Ltd, has been treated as part of JLR's supply chain for the purposes of this statement.
+During the year ended 31 March 2017, a new JLR wholly-owned factory in Brazil started production and construction has also commenced on a new JLR wholly-owned factory in Slovakia.
+Chery Jaguar Land Rover, the Company's joint venture in China with Chery Automobile Company Ltd, has been treated as part of JLR's supply chain for the purposes of this Statement.